Circulatory system: History

 The earliest known writings on the circulatory system are found in the Ebers Papyrus (16th century BCE), an ancient Egyptian medical papyrus containing over 700 prescriptions and remedies, both physical and spiritual.
 In the papyrus, it acknowledges the connection of the heart to the arteries.
 The Egyptians thought air came in through the mouth and into the lungs and heart.
 From the heart, the air travelled to every member through the arteries.
 Although this concept of the circulatory system is only partially correct, it represents one of the earliest accounts of scientific thought.

 In the 6th century BCE, the knowledge of circulation of vital fluids through the body was known to the Ayurvedic physician Sushruta in ancient India.
 He also seems to have possessed knowledge of the arteries, described as 'channels' by Dwivedi & Dwivedi (2007).
-The valves of the heart were discovered by a physician of the Hippocratean school around the 4th century BCE.
+The first major ancient Greek research into the circulatory system was completed by Plato in the Timaeus, who argues that blood circulates around the body in accordance with the general rules that govern the motions of the elements in the body; accordingly, he does not place much importance in the heart itself.
+The valves of the heart were discovered by a physician of the Hippocratic school around the early 3rd century BC.
 However, their function was not properly understood then.
 Because blood pools in the veins after death, arteries look empty.
 Ancient anatomists assumed they were filled with air and that they were for the transport of air.

 The Greek physician, Herophilus, distinguished veins from arteries but thought that the pulse was a property of arteries themselves.
 Greek anatomist Erasistratus observed that arteries that were cut during life bleed.
 He ascribed the fact to the phenomenon that air escaping from an artery is replaced with blood that enters between veins and arteries by very small vessels.
 Thus he apparently postulated capillaries but with reversed flow of blood.